 - Failure to Perform Cesarean Section: the baby’s injury would have been avoided with a C-section delivery.
 The judge found that the defendant was negligent in failing to recommend and/or perform a C-section based on the indications that the baby was possibly macrosomic both during prenatal care and labor.

 - Negligent Use of Vacuum Extractor: when shoulder dystocia occurs, the use of a vacuum extractor is not appropriate because of the high risk of injury to the baby.
-The judge found that the defendant was negligent in using the vacuum extractor despite indication of possible shoulder dystocia.
+The judge found that the defendant was negligent in using the vacuum extractor despite signs of possible shoulder dystocia.

 - Excessive Traction on Head: the judge found that it was “more likely than not” that the defendant negligently pulled on the baby’s head with too much force as he desperately attempted to dislodge his stuck shoulder.
 This conclusion was supported by the defendant’s own testimony that he “may have panicked” and used too much traction as the shoulder dystocia went on for 9 minutes.